Skip to Main Content

 Lygon Street and the Long Argument About Authentic Pizza

 Lygon Street has been Melbourne's shorthand for Italian dining since the postwar migration waves reshaped Carlton and the suburbs immediately north.
 By the time Brunswick East absorbed that cultural gravity, the street had already cycled through decades of red-checkered tablecloths, tourist-facing pasta joints, and the occasional serious operator who actually cared about dough.
-The question of which establishments belong to that latter category is one Melbourne diners debate with unusual intensity, and 400 Gradi brunswick sits at the centre of that conversation.
+The question of which establishments belong to that latter category is one Melbourne diners debate with unusual intensity, and 400 Gradi Brunswick East sits at the centre of that conversation.
 At 99 Lygon Street, the flagship location of Johnny Di Francesco's Neapolitan pizza operation occupies territory that matters: not just geographically, but within a specific and demanding tradition of pizza-making that has formal standards, certifying bodies, and a long institutional memory.

 Neapolitan pizza is one of the few culinary forms with a protected designation.
 The Associazione Verace Pizza Napoletana, founded in Naples in 1984, maintains a disciplinary framework covering flour type, dough fermentation times, tomato and mozzarella provenance, oven temperature, and bake time.
-The 400-degree threshold referenced in the restaurant's name is not marketing shorthand — it is the lower bound of the temperature range specified for a wood-fired oven producing a compliant Neapolitan pizza.
+The 400-degree threshold referenced in the restaurant's name is not marketing shorthand, it is the lower bound of the temperature range specified for a wood-fired oven producing a compliant Neapolitan pizza.
 At that heat, a correctly sized disc of dough bakes in roughly 60 to 90 seconds, producing the charred leopard spotting on the cornicione and the soft, pliable centre that distinguishes the Neapolitan style from its Roman, New York, or contemporary sourdough counterparts.
 Understanding that technical framework is the most useful lens through which to read what 400 Gradi is attempting.

 Where the Ingredients Come From and Why That Determines Everything